What does Coronavirus mean for corporate reporting?

-The FCA is permitting a temporary delay in the publication of audited annual financial reports by up to two months if required (from four to six months from the end of the financial year).
+The FCA is permitting a temporary delay in the publication of audited annual financial reports by up to two months (from four to six months from the end of the financial year) and by up to one month for half yearly financial reports if required.
 However, companies will still need to observe their other disclosure obligations.

 The London Stock Exchange has provided an update for market participants.
 To assist companies in the preparation of their annual accounts, AIM companies can apply for a three-month extension to publish their annual audited accounts.
 The extension is available for companies with financial year ends between 30 September 2019 and 30 June 2020.